badlands-model/badlands/README.md

 <div align="center">
     <img width=500 src="https://github.com/badlands-model/Badlands-doc/blob/master/figures/sketch.png" alt="sketch Badlands" title="sketch of Badlands range of models."</img>
 </div>
-_A schematic of 2D landscape evolution model illustrating the main variables and forces simulated with Badlands: z is the surface elevation, r refers to rainfall, sl to sea-level fluctuations, f to the flexural isostasy and u to tectonic forces (both horizontal and vertical)._
+_A schematic of 2D landscape evolution model illustrating the main variables and forces simulated with Badlands: z is the surface elevation, r refers to rainfall, sl to sea-level fluctuations, f to the flexural isostasy and u to tectonic forces (both horizontal and vertical) [Salles & Hardiman, 2016](http://dx.doi.org/10.1016/j.cageo.2016.03.011)._

 ## Overview